 This model estimates the reproduction number of SARS-CoV-2 in Switzerland decreased from 5.0 to 2.4 due to social distancing and then further from 2.4 to 0.7 due to the stay home policy and the decline in human contact at other locations.
 If these measures were applied strictly until the end of 2020, the model predicts a total death toll in Switzerland of 2,300.
 Under a second wave scenario it predicts around 7,000 deaths.
 With none of the restrictions introduced in March it predicts the total death toll would have been around 22,000.

 Any model that attempts to model something as complex as the spread of a virus will produce uncertain results.
-The extent to which the structure of models and the data entered into them reflects reality is uncertain and unavoidable.
+The extent to which the structure of models and the data entered into them reflects reality is unavoidably uncertain.
 This model is particularly sensitive to assumptions on the reproduction number, social contact patterns, hospitalisation numbers and age group infection rates.
 Any results should be interpreted with caution.

 For example, under a scenario with no anti-spread measures the model assumes a relatively low infection rate among those over 65, a high risk group.
 It assumes that roughly 80% of those 65 and under are infected but only 50% of those over 65 are.
 This assumption means those over 65 are 38% less likely to be infected than those under 65.

 These assumptions are based on infection rates during Switzerland’s first wave.
-The model authors state that older age-groups in Switzerland appear to be protected by the contact patterns among age groups in Switzerland.
+The model’s authors state that older age-groups in Switzerland appear to be protected by the contact patterns among age groups in Switzerland.

 Infection percentages for this older group from a large antibody study in Spain contrast with the infection rates used in the model.
 In the Spanish study those over 65 were more heavily infected than those 65 and under.
 Those in the older group were 27% more likely to be infected than those under 65 rather than less likely.